 Scientists tend not to be the sort of men and women a prudent capitalist is willing to risk money on.
 Dwight Miller, one the NRRC's top administrators, told me of a former staffer.
 "He spent his entire life studying yeasts.
 He had a yeast named after him.
 He probably wrote the equivalent of a book about yeasts.
 That's all he knew, but he knew more about yeasts than just about anyone else.
 He even discovered a kind of yeast that mates.
 Imagine that, mating yeasts."
 I tried to and couldn't.
 "I can't imagine anything less sexy than a yeast," Miller continued, "but he said they mated."
 Miller paused.
 "Those are the kinds of guys who make the breakthroughs."
 However, except in rare cases (3M, Polaroid, Bell), those are not the kinds of guys who impress accounting departments.

 Last year, the late Mayor Jane Byrne commissioned a task force to develop high-tech industries in Chicago.
-The commission shrank from the one recommendation that seems essential—move Chicago to Boston—but did point out two factors which inhibit the exploitation of new products and processes in Illinois.
-One is the phenomenon which is known as 'waterholing'—the fact that there is no place for ideas and money to meet, that (quoting the Trib's financial columnist Bill Barnhart) "If the money is on LaSalle Street, the entrepreneurs generally are in the suburbs."
+The commission shrank from the one recommendation that seems essential—move Chicago to Boston—but did point out two factors that inhibit the exploitation of new products and processes in Illinois.
+One is the phenomenon which is known as 'waterholing'—the fact that there is no place for ideas and money to meet.
+Quoting the Trib's financial columnist Bill Barnhart, "If the money is on LaSalle Street, the entrepreneurs generally are in the suburbs."
 And the ideas, he might have added, are in Peoria or Hyde Park or Urbana.